Top 5 Summer injuries and how to prevent them

 1. Gardening injuries

-Gardening injuries are common in the summer.
-Extended pruning time, using inappropriate tools, and heavy lifting with a poor technique are often the biggest culprits.
+Gardening injuries, however, are quite common, so here are some handy hints to help you get the most of your long summer days.
+Extended pruning time, using inappropriate tools, and heavy lifting with poor technique are often the biggest culprits!

-- Warm up by taking a brisk walk to get your heart rate up, prior to starting
+- Warm up before you weed-up!
+Try taking a brisk walk to get your heart rate up, prior to starting your gardening session.

 - Sit on a stool or kneel on foam pads to help prevent knee and back pain when planting or weeding.

-- Impose a 15minute limit especially if you’re a gardening novice.
+- Impose a 20-minute limit (to make a cuppa of course) to take a short break especially if you’re a gardening novice!

 2. Neck strains